grannycart/by-sound-alone_source/notes-and-edits/2025_third-round-edits.md

         * This might be justified by simple stylistic choice to be "like a truck"
     * [X] "As the big diesels spun their turbines" this sencence confuses me you have a tubine on board? do you mean the turbocharger?
         * It was in chapter 7.
 I just removed 'their turbines'
+* [ ] do a find-and-replace on s's and s' for Chips' and Shakes'.
+Decide which you want to use and stick to it.
-* [ ] Add retcon: lower hatch near the batteries was a mistake
+* [X] Add retcon: lower hatch near the batteries was a mistake
     * Need to keep those hatches to the battery rooms closed at all times
     * from comment on royal road
+    * addressed, around line 760
 * [ ] From Julia at Hagfish:
     * [ ] well, maybe there are a few too many F-bombs.
     * [ ] At first it mostly struck me that most characters (minus Hemi) just seemed to speak quite similarly, though of course this does make some sense, given their close quarters and unique culture.